-Beyond the pre-approved exceptions listed above, other exceptional circumstance requests must be sent in writing to the Registrar.
+Beyond the pre-approved exceptions listed above, other exceptional circumstance requests must be sent in writing to the registrar.

-The SMU-JBLM commencement ceremony for students graduating in fall, spring, and summer will take place in May.
-SMU-JBLM students wishing to attend both the SMU-JBLM commencement and Lacey campus ceremonies may do so.
+The Saint Martin's-JBLM commencement ceremony for students graduating in fall, spring, and summer will take place in May.
+Saint Martin's-JBLM students wishing to attend both the Saint Martin's-JBLM commencement and Lacey campus ceremonies may do so.